DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Session management is important to use with any type of authentication system to prevent unauthorized access
     - Desktop/laptops: recommendation to use screensavers, although modern OSs have timeout/lock features
     - Secure online sessions should terminate after a timeout period.
 Common session management techniques include the use of 📝cookies, 📝hidden form fields, 📝URL rewriting, and built-in frameworks like Java’s 📝HTTPSession.
-    - long session ID (often 128 bits or longer) and session ID entropy (randomness)  make session guessing difficult for hackers
+    - long session ID (often 128 bits or longer) and session ID entropy (randomness)  make 📝session guessing difficult for hackers.
+This makes brute-force or algorithmic guessing attacks unlikely unless there is a flaw in the implementation.
     - The Open Web Application Security Project (OWASP) publishes “cheat sheets” that provide app developer’s specific recommendations
     - It is also a best practice to make sure the session ID itself is meaningless to prevent information disclosure attacks
 - 5.2.5 Registration, proofing, and establishment of identity